 Of course, that is easier said than done.
 The actuality of running a business on the road is fraught with challenges that freelancers like us need to overcome.
 But it is possible, and actually not that difficult.

-In this post I’m going to share my top tips for managing a freelance business (and in particular, managing clients) whilst travelling and working remotely.
+In this post I’m going to share my top tips for managing a freelance business (and in particular, managing clients) whilst traveling and working remotely.

 I’ve been travelling the world for the last 5 years straight, all whilst running an online-based freelance business.
 As well as freelancing myself, I’ve hired and employed dozens of other freelancers to help out on various projects.
 I know what it’s like to be both the freelancer and the client, and I’ve done it all whilst hopping from one country to another.